 This Haunted Road Trip Will Lead You To The Scariest Places In Kansas

-Most people would be leery to live in such a paranormal state, but do you want to know what I think?
-I think the alleged haunts are great!
-Why do I feel this way?
-For starters, these urban legends give us something to ponder and explore for ourselves every October, which is what inspired us to curate this road trip of a few of the most haunted places in the Kansas.
-(Original map can be found
+Most people would be leery to live in such a paranormally-blessed state, but do you want to know what we think?
+We think the alleged hauntings are great!
+Why do we feel this way?
+For starters, these urban legends give us something to ponder and explore for ourselves any time the whim might strike, which is what inspired us to curate this road trip of a few of the most haunted places in Kansas.
+(Original, editable map can be found here.)